What Is a Film Fixer? A Guide to Production Fixers in the UAE

 Six Criteria for Selecting the Right Production Partner in the UAE

-The quality gap between UAE fixers is significant.
-The Emirates' rapid growth as a production destination has attracted operators with varying levels of experience and capability.
-Choosing well is a decision that affects every dimension of your shoot.
+Here is what we have to work with.
+The quality gap between UAE fixers is major.
+The United Arab Emirates' rapid growth as a production destination has attracted operators with differing levels of experience and skill.
+Choosing well is a decision that affects each dimension of your shoot.

-• Verified experience with productions of similar scale and format, including specific UAE track record with DFTC and twofour54
+- Verified experience with shoots of similar scale and format, including specific UAE track record with DFTC and twofour54

-• Demonstrated understanding of UAE content sensitivity requirements and cultural protocols
+- Shown knowing of UAE content sensitivity needs and cultural protocols

-• References from recent productions that you can contact directly — specifically asking about problem-solving and government liaison capability
+- References from recent shoots that you can contact directly — specifically asking about problem-solving and government liaison skill

-• Bilingual capability in Arabic and English, with the communication skills to manage both government interactions and international client relationships
+- Bilingual skill in Arabic and English, with the communication skills to manage both government interactions and global clients relationships

 Evaluating UAE-Specific Experience

-General international fixer experience does not automatically transfer to the UAE.
-A fixer with twenty years of European production management but no Emirates track record will struggle with DFTC processes, twofour54 rebate navigation, and the cultural dimensions that are unique to Gulf production.
-Ask specifically about UAE productions — what formats, what scale, which emirates, which authorities.
-A fixer who has managed a Star Wars-scale desert shoot brings different capabilities than one who specialises in Dubai corporate video.
+General global fixer experience does not automatically transfer to the UAE.
+A fixer with twenty years of European production management but no United Arab Emirates track record will struggle with DFTC processes, twofour54 rebates navigation, and the cultural dimensions that are unique to Gulf production.
+Ask specifically about UAE shoots — what formats, what scale, which emirates, which authorities.
+A fixer who has managed a Star Wars-scale desert shoot brings different skills than one who specialises in Dubai corporate video.
 Neither is inherently better, but the match to your production matters.
 Request a UAE-specific production list and contact references who can speak to the fixer's performance on projects comparable to yours.

 Checking Legal Standing and Infrastructure

-In the UAE, the fixer's legal status matters practically, not just reputationally.
-Permit applications in several emirates require a locally registered production company as the applicant.
-Insurance requirements for filming at high-profile locations — the Burj Khalifa surrounds, Louvre Abu Dhabi, Sheikh Zayed Grand Mosque approaches — can be substantial and require a properly insured entity.
-A fixer operating without proper registration, insurance, or contractual infrastructure may not be able to hold permits, sign location agreements, or provide the documentation that government authorities and major locations require.
-Verify registration, request proof of insurance, and review the contract terms before committing.
+In the UAE, the fixer's legal status matters in use, not just reputationally.
+Permit applications in several emirates need a locally registered production firm as the applicant.
+Insurance needs for filming at high-profile locations — the Burj Khalifa surrounds, Louvre Abu Dhabi, Sheikh Zayed Grand Mosque ways — can be substantial and need a well insured entity.
+A fixer operating without proper sign-ups, insurance, or contractual infrastructure may not be able to hold permits, sign location agreements, or give the records that government authorities and major locations need.
+Check sign-ups, request proof of insurance, and review the contract dates before committing.

 Assessing Cultural Competence

 This is where UAE fixer selection diverges most sharply from other markets.
-Cultural competence in the Emirates is not an abstract quality — it has direct operational consequences.
-During initial discussions, assess whether the fixer proactively raises content sensitivity considerations or waits for you to ask.
+Cultural competence in the United Arab Emirates is not an abstract quality — it has direct operational consequences.
+During first talks, check whether the fixer proactively raises content sensitivity considerations or waits for you to ask.
 Do they flag potential issues in your brief that you had not considered?
-Can they articulate exactly which content guidelines apply to your project and how to navigate them?
-Do they demonstrate genuine relationships with government contacts, or merely claim them?
+Can they articulate exactly which content guidelines apply to your project and how to handle them?
+Do they show genuine relationships with government contacts, or merely claim them?
 The fixer who tells you that everything is easy and nothing will be a problem is the one to avoid.
-The Emirates are filmable, welcoming, and well-organised — but they are not without complexity, and a fixer who pretends otherwise is not serving your interests.
+The United Arab Emirates are filmable, welcoming, and well-organised — but they are not without complexity, and a fixer who pretends otherwise is not serving your interests.

 ACT 07